(balancing one’s own weight in a shadow of antithetical sides) by Paul Baughman

 Art

-Our undergraduate and graduate degree programs offer students practical, conceptual, and critical training in the visual arts in the context of a world-renowned public research 1 university.
+The Division of Art offers undergraduate and graduate degree programs that provide students with practical, conceptual, and critical training in the visual arts in the context of a world-renowned public research 1 university.
 Our faculty consists of national and internationally recognized artists and educators who guide students to develop their intellectual and creative strengths while planning for future careers in the visual arts and related fields.

 Student Work